Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 Watch the Cancer.Net Video: When the Doctor Says Cancer, with Maurie Markman, MD, adapted from this content.

-It is a situation people often fear—sitting in the doctor's office and hearing the word cancer.
-People diagnosed with cancer often say they were stunned when they heard the news and unable to process much that was said afterward.
-After the initial shock, consider the following steps to learn about your diagnosis, find treatment, and cope.
+It is a situation people often fear: sitting in the doctor's office and hearing the word “cancer.”
+People diagnosed with cancer often say they were stunned when they heard the news and unable to process what was said afterward.
+After the initial shock, it is important to learn about what comes next.
+Consider the following steps to learn about your diagnosis, find treatment, and cope.

 Learn about your diagnosis

 Cancer is a group of more than 100 diseases.
 It is important to understand the specific type of cancer or cancer-related syndrome you have been diagnosed with.
 This includes other tests needed as part of the diagnosis process and the treatment options.
 Take an active role in your cancer care by asking questions and using resources available.
 This information will help you make informed treatment decisions.

 During your initial doctor’s visit, you may struggle to process the amount of information you receive.
 The unfamiliar medical language may confuse you.
 Ask your doctor to explain any medical terms you don’t understand.
 And don’t be afraid to ask questions.